mirisuzanne/teacup/README.md

 - HTML, of course
 - CSS w/ a load of Grids & Variables
 - Eleventy JS w/ Markdown & Nunjucks
-- Sass w/ OddBird's Accoutrement & Herman
+- Sass w/ OddBird's Accoutrement
 - A lot of ideas from a lot of cool people

 ## Develop: